Here's 12 reasons why I'm turning off commenting. And the biggest one rhymes with ham.

-2. Become a patron to interact with me on the regular and ask more questions.
+2. Become a patron to interact with me on the regular and get realtime updates.

-3. Subscribe to my newsletter and you can reply directly to me with any thoughts.
+3. Subscribe to my newsletter and you can reply directly to me.

 I can't help but wonder if comment-free writing gives some writers the freedom to write the way they intend to without the artificial stress of writing just to be comment-worthy, or perhaps tailoring content to be less controversial.